vovavili/dota_rosh_timer/README.rst

 --------

 #.
 Install Python_, version 3.10 or above.
 Make sure not to untick the box to register Python directory in your PATH variable.
 #.
-Open a Windows Terminal from the Start menu and copy-paste the following command: ``pip install setuptools --user``
-#.
 Download and extract this repository using |Code|_ button at the top of this page, slightly to the right.
 #.
 Install required dependencies by double-clicking on the *setup.py* file.
 #.
 Set up a macros to run *"rosh_death_timer.pyw"* script using a hotkey of your choice.
 I recommend either using your specialized mouse and keyboard software or AutoHotKey_.